mkyleUD/Caviness-HPC-Shell/_episodes/00-hpc-intro.md

 Automates Linux Environment Tasks – is an alternative that strives to be as simple as possible to configure and to use.
 VALET is unique to UD, if you have used another HPC system you might be familiar with Environment Modules Package, more commonly known as modules.
-VALET and modules essential perform the same services each have different syntax in doing so.
+VALET and modules essentially perform the same services, but each have different syntax in doing so.
 More details on VALET will be coming later on in the course.

 ## On Command Line